Carer’s Allowance campaign

 Unless a parent is able to make certain deductions to their earnings, reducing hours to retain Carer’s Allowance could lead to missing out on Working Tax Credit instead.
 This is because a single parent needs to work at least 16 hours a week to retain Working Tax Credit.

 We get lots of calls about this on our helpline.
-Many carers think the earnings limit should increase to be in line with the National Living Wage, or scrapped entirely.
+Many carers think the earnings limit should increase to be in line with the National Minimum Wage, or scrapped entirely.

-That’s why we are calling on the government to increase the Carer’s Allowance earnings limit to at least £183.04 per week (the value of 16 hours at the National Living Wage rate) or scrap it.
+That’s why we are calling on the government to increase the Carer’s Allowance earnings limit to at least £183.04 per week (the value of 16 hours at the current NMW rate) and link it to future increases in the NLW.
 This will allow carers to earn more without losing their entitlement.

 Read our advice if you’re affected by this issue.